 In 1995, over Fogerty's strenuous objections, Cook and Clifford re-formed the band without him and rechristened it Creedence Clearwater Revisited.
 Fogerty sued his two former bandmates to prevent the use of the name and the preformance of old CCR tunes in the act.
 When Fogerty got the injunction, Clifford, Cook, and company toured as "Cosmo's Factory," and raised the ire of Fogerty when a promoter billed then as "Cosmo's Factory - Former Creedence Clearwater Revival Members Stu Cook and Doug Clifford - An Evening of CCR."
 The injunction was overturned on appeal.

-When CCR was inducted into the Rock and Roll Hall of Fame (1993), Cook and Clifford walked out when they were informed that Fogerty would be performing CCR tunes with the house band and Bruce Springsteen and had no interest in performing with the two of them.
+When CCR was inducted into the Rock and Roll Hall of Fame in 1993, Cook and Clifford walked out when they were informed that Fogerty would be performing CCR tunes with Bruce Springsteen and the house band.
+Fogerty had no interest in performing with his former bandmates, even for nostalgia.

 Brad Wind - Miami, FL, for above 14